 Is Psoriasis Contagious

 Psoriasis is not contagious, you cannot contract the disease by touching someone else or being in intimate contact with them.
-There is, however, inheritance, though it’s likelihood is still very small unless you are a first degree relative (aka your genetic offspring or parents)(ed.
+There is, however, inheritance, though it’s the likelihood is still very small unless you are a first degree relative (aka your genetic offspring or parents)(ed.
 Yawalkar, N., 2009).

 There is no one cause of psoriasis, even with genetics, although the susceptibility of the disease is high, not all individuals are affected during childhood and some never have to live with the inflammatory disease.
 As with many illnesses, it is a combination of issues that result in the disease manifesting.
 The causes listed below can spur the development of the disease, however, they are also issues that increase the severity of the illness in individuals with psoriasis.
 Psoriasis is the systemic inflammation of the body, as a result, anything that places pressure on or weakens the immune system will exasperate symptoms.